dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Christian Seberino:**
-it here's here's what I was here's what
+I was here's what
-I want to really wanted to ask you I think I know a way to make more concrete okay in addition to bad technology blowing up a blockchain I think you would agree that the people the organizational structure could blow up a
+I want to really wanted to ask you I think I know a way to make more concrete in addition to bad technology blowing up a blockchain I think you would agree that the people the organizational structure could blow up a